3 Signs You’re Numbing Your Emotions

 Sign #1: You Experience Less Joy

-Numbing emotions is not a selective practice—when you numb negative emotions, you also feel less in general, because pathways in your brain dedicated to helping you feel become weaker.
+Numbing emotions is not selective.
+When you numb negative emotions, you also feel less in general.
+This happens because the pathways in your brain that help you feel become weaker.
 As Brené Brown says in The Gifts of Imperfection: “… when we numb the painful emotions, we also numb the positive emotions.”

-If you’d like to experience more positive emotions, more joy, more empathy, more gratitude or contentment, you need to rebuild the pathways that were lost or create the ones that never developed.
+To experience more positive emotions such as joy, empathy, gratitude, or contentment, it is necessary to rebuild lost pathways or create new ones.
 Savoring helps you do so; for example, when you sit with a positive moment in your day and purposefully feel the emotion in your body.
 Describing these moments (rather than analyzing or relaying them) is also very helpful because it creates connections between the logical and emotional parts of your brain.
 Think not so much of what you did, but how it made you feel.